 What is a Constitution?

-A constitution is like a rule book describing how a nation will be governed.
-A constitution recognizes and protects a nation’s values.
-A constitution is the foundation on which a government is built and laws are made.
+A constitution is like a rule book describing how a nation will be governed – the fundamental law of a nation.
+A constitution recognizes and protects a nation’s values and is the foundation on which a government is built and how its laws are made.

 - National values and principles

 - Rights and freedoms of citizens

 - Powers and authority of each level of government